 We focus on the impact of increased competitive pressure from online schools on enrollment and resource allocation among traditional postsecondary institutions.
-While no prior work has examined this question, it relates closely to existing research on the competitive effects of K-12 school choice.
-A sizable body of research examines how school choice policies affect resource levels and distribution in traditional public schools (Hoxby 2000; Hoxby 2003; Jackson 2012; Cook 2016).
-While these papers find that elementary and secondary schools respond to competitive pressures by changing educational inputs, the direction and magnitude of effects tends to vary.
+While no prior work has examined this question, the topic relates closely to existing research on the competitive effects of K-12 school choice.
+A sizable body of research examines how school choice policies affect resource levels and distribution in traditional public schools (Cook 2018; Hoxby 2000, 2003; Jackson 2012).
+While these chapters find that elementary and secondary schools respond to competitive pressures by changing educational inputs, the direction and magnitude of effects tend to vary.

-Competition in the postsecondary market has many similarities to competition in the elementary and secondary markets, although it is distinguished along three important dimensions.
+Competition in the postsecondary market has many similarities to competition in the elementary and secondary markets, although it is different in three important ways.
 First, postsecondary schools charge tuition.
 Thus, unlike with K-12 school choice, there is a price mechanism that can act to clear the market.
-Of course, most colleges and universities receive substantial state subsidies, and financial aid weakens the relationship between posted tuition and what students actually pay, but the fact that postsecondary schools, and in particular private schools, can compete over prices differentiates this setting from choice in K-12 markets.
+Of course, most colleges and universities receive substantial state subsidies, and financial aid weakens the relationship between posted tuition and what students actually pay, but the fact that postsecondary schools-and in particular, private schools-can compete over prices differentiates this setting from choice in K-12 markets.

 Second, institutions of higher education have broader purposes than K-12 schools.
 An elementary or secondary school's main objective is to increase student learning in a small set of academic subjects.
-Colleges and universities also aim to increase student learning, but over a wider variety of subjects.
+Colleges and universities also aim to increase student learning, but they focus on a wider variety of subjects.
 Moreover, they aim to produce knowledge in the form of research.
 Higher education markets therefore are more horizontally differentiated than their K-12 counterparts.
 Colleges with different objectives and different student bodies are unlikely to compete with each other.
-This is a key reason why we focus on nonselective schools, which offer a relatively homogenous product in a standard fee-for-service model (Hoxby 2014).
+This is a key reason we focus on nonselective schools, which offer a relatively homogenous product in a standard fee-for-service model (Hoxby 2014).

-Third, non-attendance is usually not an option in the K-12 setting.
+Third, nonattendance is usually not an option in the K-12 setting.
 In contrast, since people are not required to attend college, market entry of online degree programs might increase total postsecondary enrollment.
-This could happen through a direct effect of increasing access to college but also indirectly: if competition raises the quality of education offerings, more students might be pulled into higher education.
+This could happen through a direct effect of increasing access to college but also indirectly: if competition increases the quality of education offerings, more students might be pulled into higher education.

-This market design gives rise to several predictions, which we test empirically below.
+The structure of higher education markets gives rise to several predictions, which we test empirically below.
 Our first prediction is that the impact of competition from online degree programs on enrollment will be greater in markets where enrollment is more concentrated in a small number of institutions.
-This is because in the absence of outside competitors, local institutions with monopoly power will generally be providing a lower quality education for the price.
+This is because in the absence of outside competitors, local institutions with monopoly power will generally be providing a lower-quality education for the price.